 Build your own app

 Antiphony is the infrastructure, not the app.
-It gives you the call-and-response building blocks — audio posts, replies, identity, transcription — and you build the experience.
+It gives you the call-and-response building blocks — audio posts, replies, per-request actor/DID attribution, transcription — and you build the experience, including accounts and profiles.
 Vox Pop is one app built on it; this repo ships another (apps/reference).
 Nothing stops you from building a third — a mobile client, a custom embed, a Slack bot, a static site that lists a creator’s prompts, a call-in voicemail wall.

 This page covers what the core gives you and the getting-started path for building against it.
 For a worked example, see the reference app walkthrough.